 - Treasurer Meisner has cut $2,973,225 in spending from the Treasurer’s Office budget and other County funds, including eliminating the expense of a county car, gas, and cell phone Treasurer Meisner refused when he took office.

 - In his role as Chief Investment Officer for Oakland County, Treasurer Meisner has earned taxpayers $39,325,739 in earnings on investments, as well as proceeds from the sale of abandoned tax foreclosed properties.

 - By working with his colleagues at the County, Treasurer Meisner helped with the refunding of Oakland County bonds that is saving taxpayers $10,776,246.

 - In his effort to help protect property values and fight the effects of foreclosure, Treasurer Meisner secured a $13.9 million federal grant for Oakland County to stabilize neighborhoods by demolishing dangerous, abandoned properties, building new, energy-efficient housing, and redeveloping historic downtown Pontiac.
 This grant created 337 local jobs and employed 39 small businesses.

-- Treasurer Meisner’s innovative approach to property tax foreclosure prevention has resulted in 2,410 monthly payment plans that allow families to stay in their homes, while bringing in $11,151,204 in revenues for Oakland County and all of the cities, villages, and townships within the County.
+- Since December 2012, Treasurer Meisner’s innovative approach to property tax foreclosure prevention has resulted in 5,576 monthly payment plans that allow families to stay in their homes, while bringing in $45,083,214 in revenues for Oakland County and all of the cities, villages, and townships within the County.

-Each of these items combined amounts to $78,126,414 added to Oakland County’s bottom line.
+Each of these items combined amount to $78,126,414 added to Oakland County’s bottom line.